-On the North Carolina campus, the office may be reached by calling 910-277-5778 or by email at finaid@sa.edu.
+On the Florida campus, the Financial Aid Office may be reached by calling 863-638-2929 or by email at financialaid@webber.edu.
+On the North Carolina campus, the Financial Aid Office may be reached by calling 910-277-5778 or by email at finaid@sa.edu.